-By Phoenix of Elder Mountain – I recently added dried Hawthorn leaves and berries (the berries are also called Pixie Pears) to our smudge which we sell, because there are a few trees on the land and in the local area.
+By Phoenix of Elder Mountain – I recently added dried Hawthorn leaves and berries (the berries are also called Pixie Pears) to our Folk Smudge which we sell here, because there are a few Hawthorn trees on the land and in the local area.
 I thought I would write up the great benefits that are positive medicinal properties, not only in smudge but other uses and share some folklore.

 When i have a client that has an emotional heart issues but it begins to appear on a physical level, I know the underlying sorrows are mainly about the long journey of love, love that was a loss, or a betrayal and heart related emotional issues that has accumulated over decades and begun to eat away at the actual physical body.

 Long ago, body & soul were equally important, but over the last 2,000 years the mental body and physical body have become “over” dominant, and body and soul (which includes the emotional release body) as a working interdependent relationship has been severed.
 Our proof is so much physical sickness in the world today and not enough emotional healing in direct relief of physical ailments.
 As a soul healer, dreaming soul folk healer, its been most of my work this lifetime, not only on myself but my clients, students and especially apprentices.
 The core or root body is the eternal soul as both the human body and the deer body lay in the ground after we leave.
 Its wise to love our physical body and life because its a gift, but our soul is what allows this gift to even be experienced at reincarnation.
 Without a soul, there is no rebirth.